Prefectures of Japan Aomori

-The Shirakami Mountains are located in the western part of the prefecture and contain the last of the virgin beech tree forest which is home to over 87 species of birds.
+Shirakami-Sanchi, a UNESCO World Heritage Site, is located in the Shirakami Mountains in the western part of the prefecture.
+The site contains the largest surviving virgin beech forest in East Asia which is home to over 87 species of birds.
 Mount Iwaki, a stratovolcano and the prefecture’s highest point lies to northeast of the Shirakami Mountains.
 The lands to the east and northeast of Mount Iwaki are an expansive floodplain that is drained by the Iwaki River.
 Hirosaki, the former capital of the Tsugaru clan, sits on the banks of the river.

 The climate of Aomori Prefecture is relatively cool for the most part.
 It has four distinct seasons with an average temperature of 10 °C (50 °F).
 Variations in climate exist between the eastern (Pacific Ocean side) and the western (Sea of Japan side) parts of the prefecture.
 This is in part due to the Ōu Mountains that run north to south in the middle of the prefecture, dividing the two regions.
 The western side is subject to heavy monsoons and little sunshine which results in heavy snowfall during the winter.
 The eastern side is subject to low clouds brought in by northeasterly winds during the summer months, known locally as Yamase winds, from June through August, with temperatures staying relatively low.
 However, there are instances of Yamase winds making summers so cold that food production is hindered.
 The lowest recorded temperature during the winter is −9.3 °C (15.3 °F), and the highest recorded temperature during the summer is 33.1 °C (91.6 °F).